eddywashere/proxy-keystone/README.md

 # proxy-keystone

-An proxy for keystone service catalog endpoints built on top of http-proxy.
+A proxy for Keystone Service Catalog Endpoints built on top of http-proxy.

 ## Getting Started